danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

       });
     }
   } catch (err) {
-    // Wake Lock may fail due to battery saver mode or permissions }
+    // Wake Lock may fail due to battery saver mode or permissions,
+    // A future version of this app may inform user of this issue.
+  }
 }
 ```